hackingmaterials/rocketsled/docs_rst/advanced.rst

 =======================================

-**Real optimization problems are messy**; often, there is a mixture of continuous (floating point), discrete (integer), and categorical dimensions.
+**Real optimization problems are messy**; often, there is a mixture of continuous (floating point), discrete (integer), and categorical dimensions which specify the search domain.
 The search space may be discontinuous, where only certain combinations of inputs are allowed.
 The objective function might have multiple, competing objectives to optimize.
 It may be unclear which predictors - that is, the algorithms that use previous inputs and outputs to suggest the next guess - will be effective, and whether their